Why Are Thoughtful Weed Killers Important for Our Planet’s Future?March 6, 2021

 Bees are indirectly responsible for producing honey, but also almonds, peaches, and chocolate.
 Almost 1/3 of the food we eat depends on bees for pollination.
 Insects suddenly started dying and abandoning their hives in 2006.
 American Boffins, beekeepers, and farmers were very much alarmed by this.
 It has been named the Colony Collapse Disorder, of which the toxicity of chemical pesticides is the primary cause.

 As scientists unravel this mystery, they are discovering that vulnerability to pesticides is perhaps acting in synergy with different stressors is a prime suspect.
 These insecticides are extremely toxic to bees.
+That’s why its best to spray weed killer at night, when insects and bees are sleeping and away from crops.
+It can minimize damage to precious honey bees.
+You can learn more about when to apply weed killer here.

 Male Tadpoles Transform Into Females After Living in Contaminated Water